wenhaomin/USTAD/readme.md

 After training, the metrics, model, and forecast results will be saved in ./output/

-## Anomaly detection
+## Anomaly detection module (anomaly_detection)

-# AD module (AD_prediction_error_uc)
-single_model.py:
+data_funcs.py:

-1. the file construct the inference data (if not already constructed), loads the trained model and do inference.
+1. the file contains the function to construct the inference data for test data, to get predicted values and uncertainty estimation.

-3. settings_map is used to choose which dataset and under which setting you want to do inference on.
+2. settings_map is used to choose which dataset and under which setting you want to do inference on.
 When you load the trained model, if it has uncertainty module, UC_mode = 'all'; otherwise, UC_mode = "None" for vanilla transformer.

+inference.py:

+1. the file loads the trained mode, contucts infernece and finally perform anomaly detection.